workersio/alpenglow-proof/audit/UniqueNotarization.md

         IN Cardinality(notarBlocks) <= 1
 ```

-## 2. Whitepaper Section and References
+### 2. The whitepaper section and references that the code represents.

-This TLA+ code corresponds to **Lemma 24** in the Alpenglow whitepaper (page 29).
+This property directly corresponds to **Lemma 24** in Section 2.9 (page 29) of the whitepaper:

-**Lemma 24:** At most one block can be notarized in a given slot.
+> **Lemma 24.** At most one block can be notarized in a given slot.

-The proof of this lemma in the whitepaper relies on:
+The proof of this lemma relies on Lemma 23 and ultimately on Lemma 20 (vote uniqueness), which I audited previously.

-*   **Definition 11:** which specifies that a "Notarization Cert." requires >= 60% of the stake.
-*   **Assumption 1:** Byzantine nodes control less than 20% of the stake.
-*   **Lemma 23:** If correct nodes with more than 40% of stake cast notarization votes for block `b`, no other block can be notarized in the same slot.
+### 3. The reasoning behind the code and what the whitepaper claims.

+The `UniqueNotarization` property is a crucial safety guarantee that prevents forks at the notarization stage.
+It ensures that for any given slot, the protocol cannot notarize two different blocks.

+The whitepaper's reasoning is as follows:
+1. To notarize a block, votes from ≥60% of the stake are required (Definition 11/Table 6).
+2. Since byzantine nodes control <20% of the stake (Assumption 1), at least 40% of the stake for any notarization must come from correct nodes.
+3. If two different blocks were notarized in the same slot, it would require two sets of notarization votes, each from ≥60% of the stake.
+This would imply an overlap of at least 20% of the stake voting for both blocks.
+4. Given the byzantine stake, this overlap must contain correct nodes.
-*   **Lemma 20:** A correct node exclusively casts only one notarization vote or skip vote per slot.
+5. However, this would violate Lemma 20, which states that a correct node can only cast one initial vote (notarization or skip) per slot.

-## 3. Reasoning and Analysis

-The TLA+ property `UniqueNotarization` formalizes Lemma 24 by asserting a critical safety invariant.
-Let's break down the TLA+ code and connect it to the whitepaper's claims.

-*   `\A v \in CorrectNodes`: This iterates over all correct (non-Byzantine) nodes.
-The property must hold for every honest participant in the network.
-*   `\A slot \in 1..MaxSlot`: This iterates over all possible slots in the model.
-The property must hold for every slot.
+The TLA+ code formalizes the *outcome* of this reasoning:
+1. It iterates through each `CorrectNode` `v` and each `slot`.
-*   `LET pool == validators[v].pool`: Each validator maintains a local `pool` of votes and certificates, as described in Section 2.5 of the whitepaper.
+2.  `LET pool == validators[v].pool`: It examines the local pool of the validator.
-*   `notarCerts == {c \in pool.certificates[slot] : c.type = "NotarizationCert"}`: This line filters the certificates in the pool for a specific `slot` to find all certificates of type `NotarizationCert`.
-This directly corresponds to the "Notarization Cert." mentioned in Table 6 of the whitepaper.
+3.  `notarCerts == {c \in pool.certificates[slot] : c.type = "NotarizationCert"}`: It filters the certificates in the pool for the given slot to find all `NotarizationCert`s.
-*   `notarBlocks == {c.blockHash : c \in notarCerts}`: This extracts the set of unique block hashes from the notarization certificates found in the previous step.
+4.  `notarBlocks == {c.blockHash : c \in notarCerts}`: It extracts the set of unique block hashes from these notarization certificates.
-*   `IN Cardinality(notarBlocks) <= 1`: This is the core assertion.
-It states that the number of unique block hashes that have been notarized in a given slot, from the perspective of a correct node, must be less than or equal to one.
+5.  `IN Cardinality(notarBlocks) <= 1`: This is the core assertion.
+It checks that the set of notarized block hashes for that slot contains at most one element.

-The TLA+ code correctly models the claim in Lemma 24.
-If this property holds, it means that no correct node will ever observe two different blocks being notarized in the same slot.
-This is a cornerstone of the protocol's safety, preventing forks at the notarization stage.
+This logic correctly verifies that no single correct node ever observes two different blocks being notarized in the same slot.
+While the property is checked on a per-node basis, the `GlobalNotarizationUniqueness` property (which I will likely audit later) extends this to ensure all correct nodes agree on the *same* single notarized block.

-The reasoning in the whitepaper is that for a block to be notarized, it needs 60% of the stake.
-Since less than 20% of the stake is Byzantine, at least 40% of the stake must come from correct nodes.
-If two different blocks were notarized in the same slot, it would imply that some correct nodes voted for both, which is forbidden by Lemma 20 (vote uniqueness).
-The TLA+ property checks the *outcome* of this logic: that at the end of the day, a correct node's pool never contains notarization certificates for two different blocks in the same slot.

-## 4. Conclusion of the Audit
+### 4. The conclusion of the audit.

-The TLA+ property `UniqueNotarization` is a correct and accurate formalization of Lemma 24 from the Alpenglow whitepaper.
-It is a critical safety property that helps ensure the overall safety of the protocol.
-The implementation of this check in the TLA+ model is sound and directly reflects the intended behavior described in the whitepaper.
+The `UniqueNotarization` TLA+ property is a **correct and accurate** formalization of the safety guarantee described in Lemma 24 of the Alpenglow whitepaper.
+It correctly models the principle that at most one block can be notarized per slot from the perspective of a single correct node.
+The audit finds no correctness issues with this code.

-## 5. Open Questions or Concerns
+### 5. Any open questions or concerns.

 None.

+### 6. Any suggestions for improvement.

-The property is clear and its implementation is straightforward.
+None.
+The property is clear and directly maps to the corresponding lemma in the whitepaper.

-## 6. Suggestions for Improvement

-The property `UniqueNotarization` is scoped to a single validator's pool (`\A v \in CorrectNodes`).
-While this is a valid and important check, the whitepaper also implies a stronger, global property.
-The `MainProtocol.tla` file already includes a `GlobalNotarizationUniqueness` property which asserts this stronger guarantee across all correct nodes.
-It would be beneficial to explicitly link the audit of `UniqueNotarization` to `GlobalNotarizationUniqueness` and explain how they work together to prove the overall safety claim.

-Specifically, `UniqueNotarization` ensures that a single node doesn't get confused, while `GlobalNotarizationUniqueness` ensures that different nodes don't have conflicting views of what's notarized.
-Both are necessary.